 |

-Photo a plant with very pale flowers, nearly white.
-The plant show a certain degree of variety in the colour of its flowers ranging from off-white lilac to vivid pink (magenta). |
+IMAGE: ERIMF-14 Photo of a plant with very pale flowers, nearly white.
+The plant show a certain degree of variety in the colour of its flowers ranging from off-white lilac to vivid pink (magenta).
+Albinos of this species have been observed in Malta, and these pale pink flower forms may be just intermediates between normal and albino specimens. |

-Photo a plant with pink-magenta flowers, contrasting well with previous photo which shows a whiter form of flowers. |
+IMAGE: ERIMF-15 Photo a plant with pink-magenta flowers, contrasting well with previous photo which shows a whiter form of flowers. |

-Magnified scanned image of 3 single flowers dissected out from the plant.
+IMAGE: ERIMF-16 Magnified scanned image of 3 dissected flowers.
 They have pink pedicels and an inflated tubular corolla. |

 |